 All the processes and methods should be recorded along with the defects and repairs, which might prove important for future endeavors.
 Documentation is an essential part of the construction quality management system.

-To reiterate the above points and summarise, quality management is an essential part that needs to be defined well in advance and abide by throughout the project life cycle, in order to achieve the aimed quality and match the pre-defined required standards.
+Quality management is an essential part that needs to be defined well in advance and abide by throughout the project life cycle, in order to achieve the aimed quality and match the pre-defined required standards.

 Achieving the quality management objectives has many benefits but none more beneficial than building a strong reputation in the market in the construction sector.
 There is a number of solutions to help you optimize the construction quality processes, like the software solution at DigiQC for all your jobs to meet the highest possible standards of quality.